-Explore the best trails near Waimea with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Waimea with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Ryan B. on Russian Fort Elizabeth State Park

 Damien P. on Koke'e State Park Nature Trail